fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer2_mathematics/normalizers.rst

 Normalizer
 ==========

-Normalization is a process of scaling different parameters to common scale.
+Normalization is a process of scaling different parameters to a common scale.
 The way the parameters are scaled depends on the type of normalization being performed.
 For e.g. parameters are scaled within a range of -1 to 1 in case of a minmax normalization.
 MLPro's normalizer classes can be used to normalize data based on MinMax Normalization and Z-transformation.
 These